LiquidFun/Airway/README.md

   as otherwise nothing will really work in the rest of the project.
   See `airway/image_processing/save_images_as_npz.py` for reference if you decide to use this stage as input.

+Note that the slice thickness for our data was 0.5 mm in all directions.
+Currently, the pipeline assumes this is always the case.
+It will work fairly well for different, but equal, thicknesses in all directions (e.g. 0.25 mm × 0.25 mm × 0.25 mm), although some results may wary.
+Different thicknesses in multiple directions (e.g. 0.8 mm × 0.8 mm × 3 mm) will likely not work well at all.

 | Category | Encoding |